ScottRudiger/scottbot/README.md

 ### Check out the rankings: `@scottbot show guess-the-combo rankings`.

 <img src="http://g.recordit.co/QUZKCoW4BS.gif" alt="Demonstration of typing '@scottbot show guess-the-combo rankings'"/>

-<sub>(In case you forget the exact wording, Scottbot will also reply to `@scottbot What's my rank?` or `@scottbot SHOW ME THE RANKS!!!` If your mention contains either `show` or `rank`, he'll be happy to tell you where you stand compared with the other players. 🥇🥈🥉...🤔)</sub>
+<sup>(In case you forget the exact wording, Scottbot will also reply to `@scottbot What's my rank?` or `@scottbot SHOW ME THE RANKS!!!` If your mention contains either `show` or `rank`, he'll be happy to tell you where you stand compared with the other players. 🥇🥈🥉...🤔)</sup>

 <hr>